-How do we explain the great number of those people who speak in the name of Islam today and give it a very bad image associated with violence and murder?
+How do we explain the great number of those people who speak in the name of Islam today and give it a very bad image that is associated with violence and murder?

-These people who seek to monopolise Islam forget that the Prophet (blessings and peace be upon him) himself used gentleness and wisdom with respect to both muslims and non-muslims alike.
+These people who seek to monopolise Islam forget that the Prophet (blessings and peace be upon him) himself used gentleness and wisdom with respect to all - both muslims and non-muslims alike.

-They forget again verse 34 of chapter 41 “And as the good action and the bad action are not the same, repel (the bad) by that (action) which is better (the good) and in this way, where there is emnity between you and another, (they may become) as though they were a true devoted friend.”
+They forget again verse 34 chapter 41: “And as the good action and the bad action are not the same, repel (the bad) by that (action) which is better (the good) and in this way, where there is emnity between you and another, (they may become) as though they were a true devoted friend.”

 Islam insists especially on nobility of behaviour, on the need to live together in harmony, relying on warm and reciprocal communication, sharing values of openness and tolerance, and developing good mutual customs, morals and virtues.
-In this is constituted the function of Sufism, which naturally aims for the positive reform of the individual so as to avoid the hardening of his or her heart and to avoid a tendency towards a fundamentalism in his or her relationships with others.
+In this is constituted the function of Sufism, which naturally aims for the positive reform of the individual so as to avoid the hardening of his or her heart, and so as to avoid a tendency towards a fundamentalism in his or her relationships with others.

 Dr Moulay Mounir Al Qadiri Al Boutchich - President of Al-Moultaqa Foundation and BSPC